 You will also need to thoroughly clean and sanitize the enclosure and any decor items before placing your beardie in it once the parasites are cleared.

-Scale rot is a common illness in bearded dragons, and it is usually caused by a bacterial infection due to high humidity levels.
+Scale rot is a common illness in bearded dragons, and a bacterial infection usually causes it due to high humidity levels.